toggledbits/MatrixFireFast/README.md

 If you get it running in a different configuration, please let me know!
 Also, see "Matrix Size and Processor Selection" below for more information.

+> Tip: I think the simulation also looks really good on a long one-pixel wide linear string of LEDs.

 Also note that FastLED is a really fast libarary for sending pixels out to LED strings (kudos!), but it's not a matrix library.
-It views the matrix as it is *electrically* &mdash; a linear arrangement of LEDs.
+It views a matrix as it is *electrically* &mdash; a linear arrangement of LEDs.
 In order to map the rectangular physical arrangement of LEDs into their linear electrical implementation, the function `pos()` is used extensively.
 It maps a "canonical" column and row address to a linear pixel address.
+The included implementation of `pos()` uses several preprocessor macros in the attempt to support the most common arrangements.
 You will only need to customize `pos()` if the configuration switches provided don't adequately cover your matrix's pixel arrangement.
 See "Customizing the `pos()` Function" below for more details about this.

 ## Matrix Size and Processor Selection

-So far, the ESP8266 clearly wins for RAM and processor speed, among the devices I've tested with.
+So far, the ESP8266 clearly wins for RAM and processor speed from among the devices I've tested with.
 High frame rates (too high to be realistic, I think) are easy, and I haven't yet probed the limits of display size.
 The form factor is also much better.
 If you were going to choose a processor for a semi-permanent installation, I would definitely go with the ESP8266.
-Just be aware that you may need a level shifter, as your ESP8266 is a 3.3V device, and the higher voltage on the matrix may not be compatible, and could in fact, damage the microprocessor if you hook it up incorrectly.
+Just be aware that level shifting may be required, as the ESP is a 3.3V device, and the voltage of the matrix may not be compatible, and could in fact, damage the microprocessor if you hook it up incorrectly.

 As of this writing, the RAM requirement is basically a baseline of 180 bytes (without other libraries, including Serial), plus four bytes per pixel (i.e. at least `width * height * 4 + 180` bytes).
 Using the full size of my 484 pixel 44x11 matrix, the RAM requirement is just over 2K (hence the need for the Arduino Mega 2560).
 A 32x8 display squeezes into an Uno.
 Increasing or decreasing either the number of possible flares or the number of displayed colors slightly modifies the baseline 180-byte requirement but is not a significant contributor.
 The matrix is the greedy consumer.